thelastoutpostworkshop/gpio_viewer/README.md

 - PWM

 ### ESP32 Boards Supported
-# Request an ESP32 board image addition
+>ℹ️ You can request an ESP32 board image addition by [creating a new issue](https://github.com/thelastoutpostworkshop/gpio_viewer/issues).<br>

-You can request an ESP32 board image addition by [creating a new issue](https://github.com/thelastoutpostworkshop/gpio_viewer/issues).
+>ℹ️ You can also use the "Generic View" in the GPIO Web Application

 | Description        | Image                               |
 |--------------------|-------------------------------------|